 As we look out across the world’s largest wetland area, the swath of marshy flora growing in the shallow waters of Dawa County, China is an eye-popping crimson.
 A vast luscious landscape surrounded by an astronomical beauty of “red weed”, as if found on Mars.
-Claimed by French astronomer and author Camille Flammarion — the reason Mars is red is the red vegetation growing on it.
+French astronomer and author Camille Flammarion claimed the reason Mars is red is the red vegetation growing on it.

 Governmentally protected, tourists can walk among the rare reeds via specially installed wooden walkways that extend out over the delicate ecosystem.
 It is unlikely that this location was an inspiration for H.G.
 Wells’ War of the World’s weeds, but it makes the site no less unearthly.
-The area thrives with the world’s largest reed marsh which is reproduced to papyrus-like paper, perfect for writing science fiction stories on.
+The area thrives within the world’s largest reed marsh which is made into to papyrus-like paper, perfect for writing science fiction stories on.